+Table 3: Average computation times for PERM [10, 17], filter-and-fan [15] (F&F), ACO-HPPFP-3 [17] (HPPFP-3), and PFold-P-ACO (PFold-P); the run times for s1-11 for PFold-P-ACO are averages over the runs that produced a conformation with energy -48.

-A comparison between PERM, F&F, ACO-HPPFP-3 and PFold-P-ACO can be found in tables 2 and 3.
-All algorithms produce very good results on the S1-x sequences but only PERM and F&F found the best results for all them.
-PFold-P-ACO found the optimal results for all these sequences with the exception of sequence S1-10.
-The other ant algorithm ACO-HPPFP-3 found the optimal values for all but the two sequences S1-10 and S1-11.
-With respect to run time PERM is often relatively fast, but has serious problems with some sequences, e.g., symmetric sequences (see also [13]).
-This can be seen for sequence S1-8 where PERM needs 78h, but ACO-HPPFP-3 needs only 1.5h and the other two algorithms need significantly less than 1h.
-F&F has a similar runtime on most S1-x Sequences as the ACO algorithms and is significantly faster on sequences S1-8 and S1-9.
-Unfortunately, so far we could not get results of F&F for the other sequences from the authors of [23].
-On sequences B30-x, B50-x, and Dx algorithms PERM, ACO-HPPFP-3 and PFold-P-ACO obtained conformations with the same minimum free energy.
-On the long sequences D100-x both ant algorithms found conformations of the same minimum free energy values.
-The only difference is that ACO-HPPFP-3 could for two of the sequences (D100-1, D100-2) not find the minimum value in all runs whereas PFold-P-ACO could not find for one sequence (D100-3) the minimum value in all runs.
+The other two algorithms found the optimal values for all but the two sequences S1-10 and S1-11.
+With respect to run time PERM is often relatively fast, but has serious problems with some sequences, e.g., symmetric sequences (see also [10]).
+This can be seen for sequence S1-8 where PERM needs 78h, but ACO-HPPFP-3 needs only 1.5h and the other two algorithms need less than 1h.
+F&F has a similar runtime on most S-x Sequences as the ACO algorithms and is significantly faster on sequences S1-8 and S1-11.
+Unfortunately, so far we could not get results of F&F for the other sequences from the authors of [15].

-Comparing the ACO algorithms it should be mentioned that the results on S1-x, B30-x, B50-x, D-1 and D-2 from [26] were obtained on a one 2.4GHz processor PC, whereas for PFold-P-ACO we used a two processor 2.8GHz PC.
+Comparing the ACO algorithms it has to be taken into account that results on S-x, B-x, D-1 and D-2 from [17] were obtained on a one 2.4GHz processor PC, whereas for PFold-P-ACO we used a two processor 2.8GHz PC.
 On the other hand ACO-HPPFP-3 is written in C whereas PFold-P-ACO is written in Java.
-The results for sequences D100-x have been obtained by us for PFold-P-ACO and ACO-HPPFP-3 on the same two processor PC.
-Taking all this into account, it seems that PFold-P-ACO is slightly faster on the S-4,...,S-11 sequences (an exception is S-10) and seems slightly slower on the B30-x, B50-x, D-1 and D-2 sequence.
-On the long sequences D100-x PFold-P-ACO is clearly faster.
+The results for sequences D-100-x have been obtained by us for PFold-P-ACO and ACO-HPPFP-3 on the same two processor PC.
+Talking all this into account, it seems that PFold-P-ACO is slightly faster on the S-4,...,S-11 sequences (an exception is S-10) and seems slightly slower on the B-x and the D-1 and D-2 sequence.
+On the long sequences D-100x PFold-P-ACO is clearly faster.
 Altogether, PFold-P-ACO seems faster on long sequences whereas both algorithms are similar on small and medium length sequences.